intelligenxe/.github/profile/README.md

 ## Contributors:

+Our generative AI (GenAI) model is versatile by design, enabling application across a wide range of use cases—not just corporate strategy design.
+The core architecture is a generic RAG (Retrieval-Augmented Generation) system built with LlamaIndex, which is queried by a coordinated team of CrewAI agents.
+Both the RAG system and the agentic workflow can be customized for specific use cases.

-As a contributor to this OSS platform, you do not need to focus on designing corporate strategies.
-Your primary goal is to develop the generative AI (GenAI) technologies that power the platform — technologies that can also be applied to many other use cases beyond strategic planning.
+As a contributor to this OSS platform, your focus should not be on corporate strategy.
+Instead, your primary goal is to develop the underlying GenAI technologies that power the platform.

 To get started, please read the [CONTRIBUTING.md](https://github.com/intelligenxe/.github/blob/main/CONTRIBUTING.md) file.